INTRO

 The simplest test is to disconnect and reconnect your antenna while the software is running.

-1. Disconnect your antenna - With the software running (SDRPlay2RSS with yellow Integrate button and RSS software Started) disconnect your antenna from the SDRplay receiver.
+1. Disconnect your antenna -With the software running disconnect your antenna from the SDRplay receiver.
 The spectrograph will go nearly black (see figure below).
-You might see some small interference at the bottom or top of your chart.
+You might see some small interference on your chart without an antenna connected.

-2. Connect your antenna - you should see a good color spectrogram like the figures below.
-The figure shows many horizontal bands of interference and a particularly strong one near 18 MHz.
+2. Connect your antenna -you should see a good color spectrogram like the figures below.
+It shows many horizontal bands of interference and a particularly strong one near 18 MHz.
 Some horizontal banding is normal.
-By some lucky timing, the first figure also shows a weak solar burst as the near-vertical enhancement in the spectrogram.
 The second figure shows a 24-hour spectrogram showing the much quieter background during the local nighttime.

 With the antenna connected you should see a large increase in signal denoted by the colored background after the antenna is connected.
 This is the galactic background radiation caused by relativistic electrons spiraling in our galactic magnetic field.
 You may also see additional signals due to terrestrial sources, typically seen as horizontal bands on the spectrogram.
 At night you will see a more constant background noise level with fewer stations.